hamilton-lima/machine-learning-sandbox/README.md

 1 - basic trainning using jupyter
 2 - create pipeline
-3 - use pipeline with larger dataset from https://www.kaggle.com/datasets
-4 - use https://keras.io/keras_tuner/
+3 - adapt experiment to use single class and explore results from predict 3 - use pipeline with larger dataset from https://www.kaggle.com/datasets 4 - use https://keras.io/keras_tuner/